 Shingrix®, first used in Canada in 2017, has been shown to reduce the risk of getting shingles by 97% in those over 50 years of age and by 91% in those over 70 years of age.
 If you do get shingles even after having the vaccination, it is very likely to be a mild case.

 Shingrix® is given in two doses, at least 6 months apart.
-The BC Medical Services Plan (MSP) does not cover the cost (about $150 per dose).
+Some provincial or territorial medical plans cover the cost (about $150 per dose).
 Some extended health plans may cover part or all of the cost.
 Shingrix® is available through most pharmacies and a prescription is not needed.
 Protection lasts for at least four years.
 As the vaccine is so new, how long protection lasts beyond four years is still unclear.
 Researchers expect protection will last much longer.